Was there ever a case for Self-Cert mortgages?

 Contractor or Freelancer?
 It's important to differentiate

 What do generic High Street lenders class as a freelance contractor?
-Do do they appraise the role of a freelancer in a different light to that of a contractor?
+Do they even differentiate between the roles of freelancers and contractors?

-So brokers can’t use roles as a differentiator.
-What we use to calculate affordability instead is the payment mechanism they use to earn an income.
+That said, brokers can't use roles as a differentiator.
+What we use to calculate affordability instead is the payment mechanism applicants use to process income.

 What do we need to qualify for a contractor mortgage?